AdobeDocs/experience-platform.en/help/tutorials/data-ingestion.md

 ## Create a streaming connection

 In order to start streaming data to Experience Platform, you must first create a streaming HTTP connection.
-When creating a streaming connection, you need to provide key details such as the source of streaming data, and whether or not you intend to send data from a trusted (authenticated) or an untrusted (unauthenticated) source.
+When creating a streaming connection, you need to provide key details such as the source of streaming data, and whether or not you intend to send data from a trusted or an un-trusted source.
 This can be done using the Platform user interface or Experience Platform APIs.
 To learn more, follow the tutorials for [creating a streaming connection using the UI](../ingestion/tutorials/create-streaming-connection-ui.md) or [creating a streaming connection using APIs](../ingestion/tutorials/create-streaming-connection.md).

 ## Create a trusted streaming connection